Why Your Air Conditioner Is Not Cooling & How to Fix It

 Quality & Quick repairs since 2004

 AC Smells Musty?
-Here’s What You Need to Know and How to Fix It
+Here’s What You Need to Know

 A musty odour coming from your AC can be more than just a nuisance; it’s typically an indication of underlying problems that need to be addressed.
 Whether you have a faint, damp scent or a more intense mildew stench, recognising the reasons and treatments for a musty-smelling AC can help you breathe fresher air and maintain your AC system in good working order.